AutoZone Park: History

 The stadium hosted the 2003 Triple-A All-Star Game in which the International League All-Stars defeated the Pacific Coast League All-Stars, 13–9.

 In October 2004 and 2005 AutoZone Park was home to the Greater Mid-South Jaycees Field of Screams Haunted House.

 In October 2005, AutoZone Park became the first venue outside of New Orleans to host the Voodoo Music Experience.
 One day of this music festival was moved to Memphis due to Hurricane Katrina.

 On December 4, 2006, at the Major League Baseball Winter Meetings, MLB announced that an exhibition game to be called the Civil Rights Game would be held at AutoZone Park, with the first game on March 31, 2007.
 The game featured the Cardinals and the Cleveland Indians, with the Cardinals winning, 5–1.
 The second game was played on March 29, 2008, between the Chicago White Sox and the New York Mets.
 The Mets defeated the White Sox, 3–2.

 On August 31, 2008, the ballpark's largest crowd to date witnessed the Redbirds lose to the Oklahoma RedHawks, 10–7, in front of 18,620 fans.

 AutoZone Park was the site of the 2016 Triple-A National Championship Game in which the Scranton/Wilkes-Barre RailRiders, champions of the International League, defeated the PCL-champion El Paso Chihuahuas, 3–1, before a crowd of 9,471 people on September 20.
-The stadium once again hosted the championship game on September 17, 2019, in which the PCL's Sacramento River Cats defeated the Columbus Clippers, 4-0, with 9,123 on hand.
+The stadium once again hosted the championship game on September 17, 2019, in which the PCL's Sacramento River Cats defeated the Columbus Clippers, 4–0, with 9,123 on hand.

+Soccer

+Memphis 901 FC, a USL Championship soccer team, played at AutoZone Park from 2019 to 2024.
+They made their league debut at the stadium on March 9, 2019, and lost 1–0 to the Tampa Bay Rowdies in front of a sellout crowd of 8,062.
+It was the first professional soccer match played in Memphis since 1994.
+For soccer matches, the infield was covered with sod and a pitch was laid along the first base line.
+The pitcher's mound was initially leveled and covered; plans to install a retractable mound for easier conversions were also discussed.
+The team announced plans to build their own soccer-specific stadium in late 2022 at the site of the Mid-South Coliseum; the new stadium was projected to open in 2025.
+After the funding fell through, the team's owners transferred franchise rights to Santa Barbara, California.